Secretchronicles/main-website/content/en/news/2019-03-25-server-outage-aftermath.md

   account, please join our IRC channel `#secretchronicles` on chat.freenode.net and request this there.

-The other mailing list, tsc-users, has not been restored.
-It never saw any serious traffic anyway.
+The other mailing list, tsc-users, has not been restored, as it never saw any serious traffic.
 All discussion, even if it is user discussion like submission of levels, should just happen on tsc-devel from now on.
 All subscriptions to the tsc-users mailing list have been cancelled.

-We apolgise for the inconvenience caused by the Mailman version switch.
+We apologize for the inconvenience caused by the Mailman version switch.

 ## Future